FosterHangdaan/parabola-installer/INSTRUCTIONS.md

 # Step 1: Prepare the installation disk
 Partition, format and mount the installation disk.
 You may choose to partition your installation disk with either an encrypted or unencrypted system partition.
-Although other schemes may also work, only the two schemes shown below have been tested.
+Although other partition schemes may also work, only the two schemes shown below have been tested.

 **Note:** Replace `/dev/sda` with the appropriate block device.

-## Scheme 1: Unencrypted root partition scheme
+## Scheme 1: Unencrypted root partition
 This scheme uses a simple layout commonly used in Windows systems.

 ```